jakobhviid/BigDataCourseExercises/lectures/05/README.md

 ### Exercise 2 - Count words in Alice in Wonderland with Hive

-We will now analyze the Alice in Wonderland text similarly to what we did in [lecture 2 exercse 6-8](../02/exercises.md#exercise-6---analyzing-file-and-saving-result-in-json-format-using-python) and [lecture 4 exercise 3](../04/exercises.md#exercise-3---analyzing-files-using-spark-jobs) where we read the file from HDFS and counted words using Python and Spark respectively.
+We will now analyze the Alice in Wonderland text similarly to what we did in [lecture 2 exercise 6-8](../02/README.md#exercise-7---analyzing-file-and-saving-result-in-json-format-using-python) and [lecture 4 exercise 3](../04/README.md#exercise-3---analyzing-files-using-spark-jobs) where we read the file from HDFS and counted words using Python and Spark respectively.
 But this time we will analyze the text using Hive.

 #### Upload file to HDFS